Multiple Chemical Sensitivity

 SA Health staff should endeavour to reduce the individual’s exposure to potential triggers... [and] discuss ways of modifying the environment with the individual, whilst explaining that clinical safety is unable to be compromised.

 Many premises are not safely accessible to people with MCS.
-Those who own, lease, operate and manage premises, including rental properties, should minimise provoking chemical sensitivity reactions by:
+Those who own, lease, operate and manage premises, including rental properties, should minimise the risk of provoking chemical sensitivity reactions by:

 - selecting safer building, cleaning and maintenance chemicals and materials